Ukraine has been a YPT favorite for a long time now. After repeated demands, we have decided to give you the ultimate Ukraine tour!

 Another ride back to base along the highway to get some final excellent photos and video.

-Transfer back to Kiev and arriving back to the hotel in the evening, we will freshen up and head out for dinner.
+Transfer back to Kiev and arriving back to the hotel in the evening where we will freshen up before heading out for dinner.

 We grab breakfast and head out of Kiev into the countryside.